A word from our

 3. A bilingual programme recognised by 2 governments

-In order to allow each child to fully benefit from Mosaic’s bilingual program, the school has set up a compulsory language tutoring program for students from 3P (6 years old) who will not have spent 3 full school years in a French / English bilingual education.
+In order to allow each child to fully benefit from Mosaic’s bilingual programme, the school has set up a compulsory language tutoring programme for students from 3P (6 years old) who will not have spent 3 full school years in a French/English bilingual education.

-We also take into account the diversity of intelligences and offer our students an enriched program of theater, dance, music, non-Latin languages (Arabic, Russian and Mandarin) and various sports (swimming, sailing, climbing, PSE).
+We also take into account the diversity of intelligences and offer our students an enriched programme of theater, dance, music, non-Latin languages (Arabic, Russian and Mandarin) and various sports (swimming, sailing, climbing, PSE).

 Furthermore, our programme answers the challenges of a changing world (migrations, artificial intelligence, social networks, etc…) by developing attitudes and skills in students that will be increasingly valuable in tomorrow’s world.

 Mosaic is a private school accredited by the Geneva Education Department.
 Mosaic is member of the Geneva Association of Private Schools (AGEP) and the Swiss Federation of Private Schools (FSEP).
 Since September 2013, Mosaic is also a member of the COBIS (Council of British International Schools), the only Swiss bilingual school to have obtained such accreditation.
 Furthermore, Mosaic has a Swiss quality certification, first with QSC (Quality School Certificate) – May 2009 till 2018, and Swiss School Impulse certification since 2019.

 These classes of theatrical expression at Mosaic are part of our school project to integrate multiple intelligences in the students’ experience.
 Because if learning is also inventing, imagining, listening, getting rid of certainties, and risking new experiences, then theatre is truly an educational tool.